softsideoftech/content/pages/the-island.md

 I think I sensed that I was about to get what I wanted, and it didn't seem to matter anymore.

 I'm not saying the money wouldn't have been great.
-It would have been wonderful!
-Now I still have to stress about earning and taking care of my family and feeling safe from the world.
+It would have been wonderful.
+Now I still have to stress about earning and taking care of my family and feeling safe in the world.

 And money could have helped a lot with those things, but it wasn't quite what I thought it would be.

 So what do we do?
-Are we condemned to travel from one island to the next to the next our whole lives?
+Are we condemned to travel from one island to the next our whole lives?

 I think a lot of people live their lives that way.
-But that's not why we're here together today.
+But that's not why we're here today.
 We're here because we're looking for another way.

 And I'm not saying that this other way doesn't include getting nice things in the world.
 You still have your preferences.
 By all means, you could still have those things.
 It just means that we are not going to depend on feeling _Okay_ based on something external, simply satisfying external desires.

 When we go from one island to another, we call that _**horizontal development**_.
-And there's not a wrong with horizontal development.
+And there's nothing wrong with horizontal developmen.

-Horizontal development can be developing a skill.
+Horizontal development can be something like developing a skill.
 It could be acquiring a certain position of authority.
 All of those could be amazing means to an end.
 But if the end is just another island, it's probably not going to give us that sense of inner peace and satisfaction that we're craving.

 So we turn inward.
 We do _**vertical development**_.

-And what does that look like? how do we do it?
+And what does that look like?
+How do we do it?

 That's going to be what we'll be talking about for the next few months.